Why is Bangladesh burning?

 Target: Military foothold

 The US simply wants a military foothold in South Asia.
 But the US military hasn’t been able to get a breakthrough.
 Elsewhere too, it had been failing to make a breakthrough.
 It couldn’t find a way to plant a military base in the Kashmir region.
-It got thrown out of Afghanistan and years of unlawful occupation.
+It got thrown out of Afghanistan after years of unlawful occupation.
 And its plot to help Tibet gain independence just hasn’t been working out.

 In addition to that, Hasina more recently shot down the US request to turn St. Martin’s Island into an American military base.
 So, even before supporting the job quota protests, the US was constantly troubling Bangladesh diplomatically.